These are the steps you need to get a Florida real estate license:

 - A lead is a returning customer looking to renew a license or continue coursework

-Depending on where contacts opt in or what pages they visit on the website, they get tagged based on their interests (for example, if they visit pages for online vs classroom courses).
+Depending on where contacts opt-in or what pages they visit on the website, they get tagged based on their interests (for example, if they visit pages for online vs classroom courses).
 TSRE uses conditional content to show people information about the specific type of course that interests them.

 If subscribers express interest in a classroom course, why would you send them an email about online course options?
 Send personalized content that people indicate they care about.

 The Tampa School of Real Estate likes to say that “Your success in the real estate industry is our greatest reward.”
-They start people on the road to success by giving them the personalized information they need to set strong foundations for their new career.
+They start people on the road to success by giving them the personalized information they need to set strong foundations for their new careers.

 ActiveCampaign gives TSRE the tools they need to achieve that — and they are now able to help more people start a successful real estate career than they ever have before.